USS Ella (1859)

 The first USS Ella was a steamer acquired by the Union Navy during the American Civil War.
 She was used by the Union Navy as a picket and patrol vessel, as well as a dispatch boat, on Confederate waterways.

 Construction and design

 Ella, a wooden-hulled sidewheel steamboat, was built in New York in 1859 by Thomas Collyer for the Stamford Line of Stamford, Connecticut.
 She was 150 ft in length, with a beam of 23 ft and hold depth of 8 ft 6 in.
 Ella was powered by a single-cylinder steam engine of unknown type, with a bore of 36 in and stroke of 8 ft, built by Henry Esler & Co. of New York.

 Service history

 Merchant service

 Ella made her maiden voyage on 5 July 1859.
-She thereafter operated in daily service between New York City and Stamford, departing the latter at 7 am in the mornings and clearing New York at 3 pm the same day.
+She thereafter operated in daily service between New York City and Stamford, departing the latter at 7 am and clearing New York at 3 pm the same day.